 Available in tea light, pillar, and taper styles, LED candles can be lined up and layered to achieve an impressive lit-up table runner look.

 How do you decorate a simple Christmas table?

-For an unfussy finish to the table, 'opting for a natural linen tablecloth is a fail-safe way to create an effortlessly chic setting.
-What's more, linen is easily washed (for when the inevitable spillages occur) and ironing is not completely necessary - as the crumpled texture provides character', explains Jessica Hanley, founder of Piglet In Bed. (opens in new tab)
+"Opting for a natural linen tablecloth is a fail-safe way to create an effortlessly chic setting," explains Jessica Hanley, founder of Piglet In Bed.
+"What's more, linen is easily washed (for when the inevitable spillages occur) and ironing is not completely necessary as the crumpled texture provides character."

 How do you dress a Christmas dinner table?

 For this special occasion, start by layering the table with a Christmas table runner or tablecloth.
 A runner creates a central anchor to the table and a place to build a living garland from.

 Bring out your best glasses and tableware, create layers to your setting.
 Start with a placemat, adding dinner plates topped with a side plate or bowl, color or patterns will add even more impact.
 Finally, use your napkins as the final flourish, use a special napkin ring or tie a decoration or festive sprig around it with a beautiful ribbon.

 For a showstopping finish, create a display by incorporating decorations, like a bowl filled with baubles or ribbon around dried or fresh flowers in a coordinating vase.